cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform/README.txt

 == Changelog ==

+= 1.4 (14 March 2020) =
+* Fixed: Name validation error when name field is not required
+* Fixed: Dynamic SQL Query issues
+* Added: Option for hiding asterisk in required fields
+* Added: Option for hiding labels
+* Added: Option for placeholders

 = 1.3.2 (29 February 2020) =
 * Fixed: Sanitization of a variable not properly used inside JavaScript script
 * Added: New Bootstrap contact form template